City Facilities Updates

 All City lobbies are open to the public.

-City Hall Lobby is currently open Monday - Friday 8 am to 10 am and 2 pm to 5 pm.
+City Hall Lobby is currently open Monday - Friday 8:00 am to 5:30 pm.

 Utility Billing Services offers options for payment, including: